pixelhandler/ember-off-canvas-components/README.md

 It is intended as a starting point (or project template) for developers to build their own fully-tested, modular [Ember Components][ember-components].

+**Please report any issues you encounter while using the instructions provided here.**

 Get Started
 ==========================================

-Step 1: Clone this repository
+Step 1: Clone this repository.

 ```
 $ git clone git@github.com:realityendshere/emberella-component-blueprint.git